goperreault/goperreault.github.io/janewalktourfr.md

 ---
-title: Jane's Walk Tour Proposal
+title: Jane's Walk Tour
 layout: layoutTMU
 ---
-# Jane's Walk Tour Proposal
+# Jane's Walk Tour
-A project outlining diversity and inclusivity through a Jane's Walk tour proposal.
-[Learn more about Jane's Walk](https://janeswalk.org/about/)
+Un project à propos de la diversité et de l'inclusivité à travers un Jane's Walk Tour.
+[En apprendre d'avantage au sujet de Jane's Walk](https://janeswalk.org/about/)

-**Land Acknowledgment**
+**Reconnaissance du territoire**

-The author wishes to acknowledge that the present-day City of Toronto is located on the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples and is now home to many diverse First Nations, Inuit and Métis peoples.
-The author also acknowledges that the City of Toronto is covered by Treaty 13 signed with the Mississaugas of the Credit, and the Williams Treaties signed with multiple Mississaugas and Chippewa bands (Toronto, 2018).
+L'auteur souhaite reconnaître le territoire sur lequel est l'actuelle ville de Toronto, le territoire ancestral de plusieurs nations autochtones, dont les Mississaugas of the Credit, les  Anishnabeg, les Chippewa, les Haudenosaunee et le peuple Wendat et héberge plusieurs Premières Nations, les Inuits, et les Métis.
+L'auteur souhaite souligner le traité 13 signé par les Mississaugas of the Credit, et les Williams Treaties avec les Mississaugas et Chippewa (Toronto, 2018).

-## Background
+## Contexte

 It was 4 centuries ago that the French settled in what is now called Ontario (Sylvestre, 2020).
 Their presence has not always been welcomed, as demonstrated by the fights they had to keep their language and culture.
 First, the Regulation 17 from 1912 to 1917 prohibited French from being taught in schools.
 The Montfort event from 1997 to 2002 reflects their resilience, as the fought the closure of a French language hospital in Ontario (Arseneault & Bock, 2004; Sylvestre, 2020).
 More recently the 2018 protest against the provincial government’s budget cuts which affected francophones, namely by eliminated funding for the francophone university in the Greater Toronto Area (Crawley, 2018; Marquis, 2018).
 Throughout these battles, the cultural and ethnic makeup of Franco-Ontarians has changed to become more inclusive of other French speaking countries.